Jordan Tripp: Atlanta Falcons

 On September 5, 2017, Tripp signed with the Atlanta Falcons.
 He was placed on injured reserve on October 31, 2017 with a concussion.

-Statistics
+NFL statistics

 Personal life

 He was a third generation football player at Montana.
 His father, Bryan, was a starting linebacker for the Grizzlies in 1989 and 1990, while his grandfather, Gene, played and lettered at Montana in 1963-64.